 As the signature event for the Breeders’ Cup World Championships, the Breeders’ Cup Classic is always run as the last race on Breeders’ Cup weekend.
-For horses aged three and older, running the American classic distance of 1 1/4 miles on the dirt, the BC Classic offers a total purse of $7 million.
-After the Kentucky Derby, the BC Classic is the most-anticipated race of the North American thoroughbred season, and attracts more than $28 million in wagers.
-The 2018 BC Classic will be held on November 3rd.
+For horses aged three and older, running the classic American distance of 1 1/4 miles on the dirt, the BC Classic offers a total purse of $6 million.
+After the Kentucky Derby, the BC Classic is the most-anticipated race of the North American thoroughbred season and attracts more than $28 million in wagers.
+The 2022 BC Classic will be held between November 4th-5th.

 Breeders’ Cup Classic Betting Odds

-You can find the both the future bet Breeders’ Cup Classic betting odds as well as the morning line odds at the track on the day of the race posted on any of these top-rated online wagering sites.
+You can find both the future bet Breeders’ Cup Classic betting odds and the morning line odds at the track on the day of the race posted on any of these top-rated online wagering sites.

 Breeders' Cup Classic Betting Tips